dpgardne/mindmath/README.md

 # Workflow

 ## Data structures
-**Array to hold operators which will be selected at random to divide each side of the equation.**
+**Array to hold operators which will be selected at random to divide, multiply, add, or subtract each side of the equation.**
     **The left side and the right side of the equation will be completed with Math.random.
 Only the operators will be held in an array**
-    -Ex:
-    -var $operators =

 ## Method of selection

-Select question at random with sort array const randomGen = () => {
+**Select question at random with a function that randomly generates the left side of the equation, the operator, and the right side of the equation.** const randomGen = () => {
     var show = $hold[Math.floor(Math.random() * $hold.length)];
       console.log(show)